-Pull the power plug out of the power outlet.
-If an accumulator has been installed, remove the control unit cover and disconnect the accumulator from the control unit.
-See also Chapter "11.10 Installing and removing the accumulator".
-Then should the table requested

-Then check that the power is disconnected.Disassembly is carried out in reverse order of
+- Pull the power plug out of the power outlet.
+If an accumulator has been installed, remove the control unit cover and disconnect the accumulator from the control unit; see also Chapter - "11.11 Installing and removing the accumulator".
+Then check that the power is disconnected. - 2.
+Disassembly is carried out in reverse order of installation.